Williamite War in Ireland

 The Williamite War in Ireland (Note: Cogadh an Dá Rí, or "War of the two kings") took place from March 1689 to October 1691.
 Fought between Jacobite supporters of James II and those of his successor, William III, it resulted in a Williamite victory.
 It is generally viewed as a related conflict of the 1688 to 1697 Nine Years' War.

 The November 1688 Glorious Revolution replaced the Catholic James with his Protestant daughter Mary II and her husband William, who ruled as joint monarchs of England, Ireland, and Scotland.
-However, James retained considerable support in largely Catholic Ireland, where it was hoped he would address long-standing grievances on land ownership, religion, and civic rights.
+However, James retained considerable support in largely Catholic Ireland, where it was hoped he would address long-standing Irish Catholic grievances on land ownership, religion and civic rights.

-The war began in March 1689 with a series of skirmishes between James's Irish Army, which had stayed loyal in 1688, and Protestant militia.
+The war began in March 1689 with a series of skirmishes between the mostly-Catholic Irish Army, which had stayed loyal in 1688, and newly-raised Protestant troops.
 Fighting culminated in the siege of Derry, where the Jacobites failed to regain control of one of the north's key towns.
 This enabled William to land an expeditionary force, which defeated the main Jacobite army at the Boyne in July 1690.
 James returned to France after the battle, while the Jacobites were decisively defeated at Aughrim in 1691.
 The war ended with the Treaty of Limerick in October 1691.

 Subsequent Jacobite risings were confined to Scotland and England, but the war was to have a lasting effect on the political and cultural landscape of Ireland, confirming British and Protestant rule over the country for over two centuries.
-While the Treaty of Limerick had offered a series of guarantees to Catholics, subsequent extension of the Penal Laws, particularly during the War of the Spanish Succession, would further erode their civic rights.
+While the Treaty of Limerick had offered a series of guarantees to Catholics, subsequent extension of the penal laws, particularly during the War of the Spanish Succession, would further erode their civic rights.